 Motor trade insurance concerns those who deal with vehicles in the public domain such as motor mechanics, vehicle sales, valeting or body shops (just to list a few).

-Motor trade insurance usually comes as two types: Road risk, and premises cover.
+Motor trade insurance usually comes as two types: Road risk Only, and Combined cover.

 Although the term “motor trade insurance” may suggest that this type of insurance only applies to those that buy and sell vehicles, this is simply not the case – check the list below to see if your profession can be covered by motor trade insurance.